- Types of Aid

 We highly recommend you use the IRS Data Retrieval option on the FAFSA if you are eligible.
 Obtaining a Federal Tax Transcript from the IRS can cause significant delays.
 Instructions for obtaining a tax return transcript are below.

 Federal guidelines allow us to substitute the IRS Data Retrieval process for a tax transcript in many cases.
-Data Retrieval will simplify the verification process by reducing the number of documents you need to submit to our office and will speed up the verification of your FAFSA.
-However, students who use the IRS Data Retrieval and subsequently make changes to the data on the FAFSA must still submit a tax transcript.
-If you use the IRS Data Retrieval, you should not change any of the data which is pulled from the IRS and input on your aid application.
+Using the IRS Data Retrieval tool will simplify the verification process by reducing the number of documents you need to submit to our office and will speed up the verification of your FAFSA.
+However, students who use the IRS Data Retrieval tool and subsequently make changes to the data on the FAFSA must still submit a tax transcript.
+If you use the IRS Data Retrieval tool, you should not change any of the data which is pulled from the IRS.

 How Do I Use IRS Data Retrieval?